-Besides, given an event, further elements likely affecting the estimate of event characteristics have been highlighted in this study: (i) the variability ranges and the probability distributions of the parameters and data, (ii) the equations constituting the BDA model and (iii) radar data.
+Besides, given an event, further elements likely affecting the estimate of event characteristics have been highlighted in this study: (i) the variability ranges and probability distributions of the parameters and data, (ii) the equations constituting the BDA model and (iii) radar data.
 These elements can be affected by uncertainty and impact the event characteristics estimate.
 The uncertainty analysis performed in this study does not provide quantitative information on these impacts.
-Further analysis will assess how these three elements affect the (I, D) couple estimate and, consequently, the threshold calibration.
+Further analysis will assess how these three conditions elements affect the (I,D) couple estimate and, consequently, the threshold calibration.

-Moreover, the developed method, composed of two cascade MC simulations, can be applied to assess the uncertainty related to other threshold calibration approaches whose event characteristics estimate is based not only on the hyetograph but also on other variables (e.g. the one proposed by Zhang et al. (2020)).
-Indeed, the developed method allows considering the entire

-405 range of uncertainty of the variables and, therefore, avoiding the analysis by scenarios, quite widespread in the literature for the uncertainty analysis of rainfall thresholds (e.g. Nikolopoulos et al., 2014; Peres et al., 2018).
+However, the BDA methodseems to be robust enough to provide a reliable rainfall threshold: the input parameters uncertainties result in a low variation of the threshold estimation.
+Further analysis will also assess the robustness and the reliability Moreover, the developed method, composed of two cascade MC simulations, can be applied to assess the uncertainty related to other threshold calibration approaches whose event characteristics estimate is based not only on the hyetograph but also on other variables (e.g. the one proposed by Zhang et al. (2020)).
+Indeed, the developed method allows considering the entire range of uncertainty of the variables and, therefore, avoiding the analysis by scenarios, quite widespread in the literature for the uncertainty analysis of rainfall thresholds (e.g. Nikolopoulos et al., 2014; Peres et al., 2018).
 Analysing by scenarios may not be suitable if the uncertain parameters have a continuous range of variability.
 Indeed, a low number of input values combinations may not provide an overall assessment of the variability of the outputs.

-Finally, it is worth noting that the results of this analysis are not useful to check the forecast capability of the threshold.
-410 Indeed, the variability in the threshold estimate due to the uncertainty of the inputs is not related to its forecast effectiveness but only to its robustness.
+Finally, it is worth noting that the results of this analysis are not useful to check the forecast capability of the threshold forecast the possible occurrence of debris flow.
+Indeed, the variability in the threshold estimate due to the uncertainty of the inputs is not related to its forecast effectiveness but only to its robustness.
 The threshold forecast capability can be proved only by performing a proper validation analysis, essential to make this tool operational.
 Since the calibration method applied to the specific study area is proved to be robust, further analysis will assess the forecast capability of the threshold, developing an appropriate validation method.